 "Mindful eating is a path back to enjoying eating and building a healthy relationship with food," Seti says.
 "Mindful eating allows us to appreciate our meals, enjoy the tastes, textures, and complexities of our food, and take time out to be grateful for the nourishment.
 This enjoyment and gratitude help us take control and power away from food and cravings so that food becomes a healthy part of our lives instead of a harmful one."

-While our twenties saw nights of binge-drinking and learning just how our bodies process alcohol, our thirties are a time for smarter choices when it comes to drinking.
+While our 20s saw nights of binge drinking and learning just how our bodies process alcohol, our 30s are a time for smarter choices when it comes to drinking.
 "As you enter your 30s, your body's tendency toward insulin resistance, fatty liver, and a pre-diabetic increase dramatically," warns Lee.
 "And alcohol and sugar are two of the biggest contributing factors to this because of how they affect your body's chemistry and hormones."

 Become a Regular Water Drinker

 You've been told time and time again how important it is to stay hydrated throughout the day, and yet we still fail to drink the proper amount of water.
 Not only is this not doing any favors for your beauty game, but it's also hurting how your body properly functions, leading to fatigue and weight gain.